aleshaleksey/fansys23/08-spell-list.md

 - If the spell is cast twice in opposite elements, where the two spells overlap, they cancel out if the level is equal.
 If one has more MP dice input than the other, it overpowers the weaker casting where they overlap.

 **Global**: When the spell is cast globally it covers a radius of 400ft and lasts for a day.
 In addition to the normal effects, all elementals aligned to the opposite element, or entities aligned to the opposite season have their base movement speed halved in the area.
-- For every extra 4MP added to the spell it lasts for an extra day or the radius increases by 400ft.
+- For every 2MP dice above 8 added to the spell, it lasts for an extra day, or the radius increases by 400ft.
-- If the spell is cast with at least 40MP and an intended duration of at least 1 week, the effect is permanent.
+- If the spell is cast with at least 20MP and an intended duration of at least 1 week, the effect is permanent.

 ___
 ### Balance of Nature